rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 These commands tell Fabric to use boto to create a new "micro" (i.e. free for the first year) instance on EC2, with the name you provide.
-You can also provide a lot more configuration options to this directive at the command line, but the defaults are sensible for now.
+You can also provide a lot more configuration options to this directive at the command line but the defaults are sensible for now.

 You'll also be given the option to add the instance information to your ~/.ssh/config file so that you can login to your instance